Pankaja Munde: Political career

-Political Allegation
+Controversy

 In June 2015, the opposition party, Indian National Congress, accused Pankaja Munde of being involved in the chikki scam, alleging that she had flouted norms by clearing the purchase without floating tenders.
-Munde rejected the accusations of corruption, arguing that a policy for an online tendering system was not in place when she commissioned the purchase.Chief Minister Devendra Fadnavis also defended her, stating that the norm of inviting e-tenders was introduced by his government in April, two months after Munde cleared the contracts.
+Munde rejected the accusations of corruption, arguing that a policy for an online tendering system was not in place when she commissioned the purchase.
+Chief Minister Devendra Fadnavis also defended her, stating that the norm of inviting e-tenders was introduced by his government in April, two months after Munde cleared the contracts.
 Munde challenged the opposition, saying, "If proven guilty, I shall not just resign, but quit politics permanently if I’ve taken even a rupee from anyone."
-She is the daughter of the late BJP veteran Gopinath Munde.

 After a few days, the Anti-Corruption Bureau of Maharashtra gave a clean chit to Pankaja Munde in connection with the 206 crore Chikki scandal alleged by the opposition.
 It said the tender was given in compliance with the court's rules, with no facts in this regard.

 Personal life

 Pankaja is married to Amit Palwe.
 The couple has one son whose name is Aryaman.
 She has authored a photobiography of her father, titled Lokneta Gopinath Munde.

 Pankaja Munde and Gopinath Munde 2009 Loksabha Result.

-She is a political figure belonging to the Vanjari community and has held significant roles in Bharatiya Janata Party.
+She is a political figure belonging to the dominant Vanjari community of Maharashtra and has held significant roles in Bharatiya Janata Party.

 Dasara (Dussehra) Melava

-The tradition of Dasara (Dussehra) Melava is a testament to the unity and strength of the Bahujan and OBC community.
-It was initiated by Gopinath Munde twenty-five years ago at Bhagwangad, the cemetery and workplace of the great Saint Bhagwan Baba.
+The tradition of Dasara (Dussehra) Melava is a testament to the unity and strength of the collective Hindu communities.
+It was initiated by Gopinath Munde twenty-five years ago at Bhagwangad, the 'Samadhi' and spiritual residence of the great Varkari Saint Bhagwan Baba.

-During this Melava, Gopinath Munde addressed the community, setting new directions and conditions, known as 'Shimoullanghan,' symbolizing the start of something new.
+During this Melava, Gopinath Munde addressed the community, setting new directions and conditions, known as 'Shimoullanghan,' symbolising the start of something new.

 After his death, his successor, daughter Pankaja Munde, took over the tradition.
 In 2016, due to a dispute with the Mahant of the Gad, Pankaja Munde decided to hold the Dasara Melava at Savargaon, the birthplace of Saint Bhagwan Baba.

-The Dasara Melava, held with large crowds and great enthusiasm, was successfully continued by Pankaja Munde in Savargaon.
+The Dassara Melava, held with large crowds and great enthusiasm, was successfully continued by Pankaja Munde in Savargaon.

-Bhagwangad is a place of power for the Bahujan and Other Backward Class (OBC) community.
+Bhagwangad is a place of power for every hindu community who respect and follow the Varkari Sampraday.
 Over the years, many notable figures have attended the rally and addressed the gathering, including veterans like Sambhaji Raje, Amit Shah, Prakash Yashwant Ambedkar, Mahadev Jankar, Eknath Khadse and many other monks and saints.

-Every year, lakhs of devotees and supporters enthusiastically participate in this rally.